-During the preceding school year, the district's School Health Advisory Council (SHAC) held 4 meetings.
-Additional information regarding the district's SHAC is available from the Director of Health Services.
+During the preceding school year, the district's School Health Advisory Council (SHAC) held several meetings.
+Additional information regarding the district's SHAC is available from the district administration office.

 Notification of upcoming SHAC meetings will be posted at each campus administrative office at least 72 hours before the meeting.
-Notification of upcoming SHAC meetings, meeting minutes, and a recording of each meeting will be posted on the district website www.cameronisd.net.
+Notification of upcoming SHAC meetings, meeting minutes, and a recording of each meeting will be posted on the district website.